4m-association/4m-association/content/articles/conference/WCMNM2022/Social-Programme-Gala-Dinner-2022.md

 During the guided tour, which takes approximately one hour and a half, you will become familiar with all major aspects of the Stella Artois brewing process: the brand’s history, the brewing process and the breathtakingly fast bottling and canning lines.

 <img src="/images/Stella-Artois.jpg" width="100%">

+<h4>About the M-Museum</h4>
+The museum displays old and new art inspired by Leuven’s versatility.
+The collection is mainly focused on the art production in Leuven and Brabant from the Middle Ages to the 19th century.
+In addition to the permanent collection, M also presents temporary exhibitions of both old masters and contemporary artists.
+The impressive architecture deserves special attention.
+Designed by Belgian top architect Stéphane Beel, the complex integrates historical buildings and contemporary architecture including an enclosed garden and roof terrace.